xi/apca-introduction/analysis.md

 The APCA contrast formula is certainly not as obvious a choice as the one from WCAG 2.x.
 I was not able to find much information on how it was derived.
 A closer analysis reveals that it is actually not that different from WCAG 2.x, but assumes much more ambient light.
+More research is needed to determine if this higher ambient light value is significant or just an artifact of the conversion I did.

 ## Spatial frequency